scylladb/scylladb/docs/architecture/raft.rst

 If the query returns 0 rows, or ``value`` is ``synchronize`` or ``use_pre_raft_procedures``, it means that the cluster is in the middle of the internal Raft upgrade procedure; consult the :ref:`relevant section <verify-raft-procedure>`.

-If ``value`` is ``recovery``, it means that the cluster is in the middle of the manual recovery procedure.
+If ``value`` is ``recovery``, it means that the cluster is in the middle of the recovery procedure.
 The procedure must be finished.
 Consult :ref:`the section about Raft recovery <recover-raft-procedure>`.

-If ``value`` is anything else, it might mean data corruption or a mistake when performing the manual recovery procedure.
+If ``value`` is anything else, it might mean data corruption or a mistake when performing the recovery procedure.
 The value will be treated as if it was equal to ``recovery`` when the node is restarted.

 .. _raft-schema-changes: